Riverside Brookfield High School: Media

 The Clarion is the official newspaper of RBHS.
-It serves as the loose successor to the shortly-lived Sentinel which operated from 1924 to 1926.
+It serves as the loose successor to the short-lived Sentinel which operated from 1924 to 1926.
 The Clarion began publication sometime around the school's inception and became official in 1930.
 The Clarion is student-run and seeks to teach members about the performance and ethics of journalism.

 RBTV, the school's television program, can trace its roots back to 1980 with students managed a makeshift television studio with second-hand equipment to produce projects and a student-run news program.
 RBTV became official in 1984.
 In 1985, The Metrovision Cable Company donated cable broadcasting equipment to RBTV.
 This allowed RBTV to be broadcast on cable television throughout the Riverside-Brookfield area.
 It was considered pioneering at the time as one of the first high school tv stations.